zeebe-io/enhancements/ZEP000-project-management.md

 - It's unclear if it manages to keep a good balance between developer autonomy and product focus.
 One concern is that it may reduce developer engagement in the product side of things, and lead to them focusing on implementing issues over solving problems.
 - It's unclear if the Codetree board will provide us with all the insight that we need - MTTR, lead time, etc.
-- It's unclear how it will impact the open source community side of things to start closing issues more aggressively (though the current state is to let them linger...).
+- It's unclear how it will impact the open source community side of things to start closing issues more aggressively (though the current state is to let them linger...)
+- Applying this over multiple repos may add more overhead (though this might be more of a tooling issue)

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-TODO
+The main rationale here is that there's currently a large overhead to maintaining the project.
+With 466 issues, it's pretty much impossible to have a complete overview of what we're doing and what needs to be done.
+It's also unclear to anyone from the outside what our focus is - some issues are done very quickly, some linger for a long time.

 # Prior art
 [prior-art]: #prior-art